paul-blackwell/movie-search-docs-/docs/unit-3.md

 - Middleware
 - Addons and extensibility
 - Cross-platform and cross-framework usage
-- Depending on your app's setup, much better performance than working with just Context
+- Depending on the app setup, it much better performance than working with just Context

 :::

 ### Redux Tookit
 > Recently Redux Team launched Redux Toolkit, an officially recommended and a SOPE library that stands for Simple, Opinionated, Powerful, and Effective state management library.
 It allows us to write more efficient code, speed up the development process, and automatically apply the best-recommended practices.

-It was mainly created to solve the THREE MAJOR ISSUES with Redux:
+It was mainly created to solve the **THREE MAJOR ISSUES** with Redux:

 - Configuring a Redux store is too complicated
 - Have to add a lot of packages to build a large scale application